ga4gh/vrs/docs/source/terms_and_model.rst

   location and often with a ploidy of two, such as a pair of single residue variants on an autosome.
 The broader, generalized definition is a set of alleles at multiple locations and/or with ploidy other than two.
-The VRS Genotype entity is based on this broader definition.
+VRS Genotype entity is based on this broader definition.
 * The term "diplotype" is often used to refer to two in-trans haplotypes at a locus.
-  The VRS Genotype entity subsumes the conventional definition of diplotype.
-Therefore, the VRS model does not include an explicit entity for diplotypes.
+  VRS Genotype entity subsumes the conventional definition of diplotype.
+Therefore, VRS does not include an explicit entity for diplotypes.
 See :ref:`this note
   <genotypes-represent-haplotypes-with-arbitrary-ploidy>` for a discussion.
-* The VRS model makes no assumptions about ploidy of an organism or individual nor any polysomy affecting a locus.
+* VRS makes no assumptions about ploidy of an organism or individual nor any polysomy affecting a locus.
 The `genotype.count` attribute explicitly captures the total count of in-trans molecules at a genomic locus represented by the Genotype.
 * In diploid organisms, there are typically two instances of each autosomal chromosome,